Step 1: Quit 1Password completely

 In Finder, open the Applications folder and drag 1Password to the Trash.
 If you see multiple copies of 1Password, drag all of them to the Trash.
 Then restart your Mac.

 Be careful with uninstaller apps like AppCleaner, AppZapper, CleanApp, and more.
 Uninstaller apps prompt you to delete supporting files when moving an app to the Trash, and this could accidentally delete all your 1Password data.

-Step 3: Download 1Password from the AgileBits website
+Step 4: Download 1Password from the 1Password website

-The app called “1Password 7” is the version you just downloaded from our website.
-Open it, and you’ll see the Welcome screen.
-After answering the configuration questions, you’ll see all your Logins, Secure Notes, and other data.
+Install 1Password, then open the app and you’ll see the Welcome screen.
+After you set up the app, you’ll see all your Logins, Secure Notes, and other data.